Explore the Agenda

 • Discovery of the novel tumor antigen, focusing on the identification strategies used to validate its high tumor selectivity and the challenges associated with targeting a protein with such a low-copy-number expression profile

-• Rational engineering of the bispecific scaffold, detailing the optimization of the CD3 and tumor-binding domains to ensure a stable immunological synapse can form even when target density is minimal
+• Strategy and discovery of tumor antigen targeting antibody, rational therapeutic design, detailing the optimization of the CD3 and tumor-binding domains for optimal potency even when target density is minimal

 • Optimization of the therapeutic window, highlighting how binding affinities were fine-tuned to maximize T-cell mediated killing of tumor cells while mitigating the risks of off-tumor toxicity and systemic cytokine release.